 Do Air Purifiers Get Rid of Odors

 An activated carbon filter is the best filter type for odor elimination.
 How an activated carbon filter works is simple.
-First, airborne pollutants will be pulled towards the air purifier.
-Next, the carbon filter absorbent pellet will adhere to inflow odor compounds via chemical adsorption.
-Finally, the air purifier will release only fresh air without any smell.
+First, airborne pollutants will be pulled inside the air purifier’s filtration.
+The inner carbon filter absorbent pellet will adhere to inflow odor compounds via chemical adsorption.
+Finally, the air purifier will release odor-free fresh air, and the purification cycle will continue.

 What Types of Smell Do Air Purifier Remove?

-An air purifier can eliminate all kinds of smell.
-But in general, these are the 5 odors that most household would encounter.
+An air purifier can eliminate all kinds of smells.
+In general, these are the 5 odors that most households would encounter.

-- Smoke – As cover in our previous post, an air purifier will remove most gaseous pollutants but with a caveat.
-If the smell has stained into porous objects like drape, cloths, or wall, there is nothing an air purifier could do.
-The perfect example is third-hand smoke that is notoriously difficult to remove.
-Moral of the story: never smoke indoor even you have an awesome air cleaner.
+- Smoke – From frying, grilling, boiling, cigarette, to chemical off-gassing, an air purifier will remove most gaseous pollutants but with a caveat.
+If the smell of smoke has permeated into porous objects like drapes, clothes, furniture, or walls, there is nothing an air purifier can do.
+The perfect example is third-hand smoke.
+It is notoriously hazardous and difficult to remove.
+So never smoke indoors, even if you have a fantastic air cleaner.

 - Dirty diapers – Let’s start with the good news.
-The smelly, dirty diaper is only a phase that can be outgrown.
-Bad news is the odor will permeate the air and will swiftly stink up the place.
+The smelly, dirty diaper is a phase that can be outgrown pretty quickly.
+The bad news is the odor will permeate the air and swiftly stink up the place.
 Sealing a dirty diaper with a bag or tossing it in a special diaper disposer is the most sensible choice.
 An air purifier will complement both actions by containing the undesirable smell from spreading across the home.
-Your baby will be protected from allergens and viruses in the air.
+Your baby will breathe better while also being protected from allergens and viruses in the air.

-- Food – A good range hood will do wonders in removing cooking smoke but it can only cover so much.
-Your deep-fried fish scent will find its way across the room even if you clear up all the food.
-Don’t get me started on the burned dish that stinks up the whole place serving you as a reminder.
-This is where an air purifier will come in handy every time you cook.
-The carbon filter will act as a secondary unit to draw smoke and odors from the kitchen.
+- Food – A good range hood will do wonders in removing cooking smoke, but it can only cover so much.
+Your signature deep-fried fish curry scent will find its way across the room even if you clear up the kitchen promptly.
+Don’t get me started on the burned dish that stinks up the whole place, serving you as a reminder of your mistake.
+Here is where an air purifier will come in handy every time you cook.
+The bundled carbon filter will act as a secondary unit to draw smoke and odors from the kitchen.
 Just place the air cleaning device close to the kitchen to eliminate lingering food smells that bypass the range hood.